nguyentimmy/Defender-XDR-Endpoint-Security/Sentinel Workbooks/Endpoint Security Workbook/README.md

 The Defender Health panel uses `DeviceInfo` for this reason — it covers the most important blind spot (sensors not reporting) and works in both backends.
 Run configuration-posture queries Defender-side.

----

-## Notes

-Exclusion lists in each panel are environment-specific and appear as placeholders in the published queries.
-Populate them with your own sanctioned tooling, management agents, and confirmed-benign processes before deploying.

-Panels are tuned for monitoring, not alerting.
-Pair the high-fidelity techniques — EDR tampering, unremediated high-impact detections — with scheduled analytics rules for anything that warrants paging someone.